AdobeDocs/workfront.en/help/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

 1. Log in to your Pushover account.
 1. Click `Create an Application/API Token` at the bottom of the page.
 1. Fill in the Application Information and click `Create an Application`.
 1. Store the provided API token in a safe place.
-You will need it for the `Workfront Fusion` HTTP > Make a Request module to connect to the desired web service (Pushover, in this case).
+You will need it for the Workfront Fusion HTTP > Make a Request module to connect to the desired web service (Pushover, in this case).

 ## Set up the HTTP module

-To connect a web service to your `Workfront Fusion` scenario, you need to use the HTTP > Make a request module in the scenario and set up the module according to the web service's API&nbsp;documentation.
+To connect a web service to your Workfront Fusion scenario, you need to use the HTTP > Make a request module in the scenario and set up the module according to the web service's API&nbsp;documentation.

 <ol>
  <li value="1"> <p>Add the HTTP > Make a Request module to your scenario.</p> </li>
- <li value="2"> <p>To push a message using <span>Workfront Fusion</span>, set up the HTTP module as follows.</p> <note type="note">
+ <li value="2"> <p>To push a message using Workfront Fusion, set up the HTTP module as follows.</p> <note type="note">
    These module settings correspond to the Pushover web service API documentation.
 Settings may be different for other web services.
 For example, the API token may be inserted to the Header and not to the Body field.
   </note>
   <table cellspacing="0">